mCaptcha/website/content/docs/prologue/introduction.md

 ---
 title: "Introduction"
-description: "Doks is a Hugo theme helping you build modern documentation websites that are secure, fast, and SEO-ready — by default."
+description: "mCaptcha is a privacy focused, libre CAPTCHA system with a kickass UX."
-lead: "Doks is a Hugo theme helping you build modern documentation websites that are secure, fast, and SEO-ready — by default."
+lead: "mCaptcha is a privacy focused, libre CAPTCHA system with a kickass UX."
-date: 2020-10-06T08:48:57+00:00
+date: 2021-07-21 14:49
-lastmod: 2020-10-06T08:48:57+00:00
+lastmod: 2021-07-21 14:49
 draft: false
 images: []
 menu: